Le Pecq, France Port Guide

 Overview

-Le Pecq, a charming commune on the banks of the Seine River, is a picturesque gateway to the enchanting region of Île-de-France.
-Known for its serene parks, historic architecture, and proximity to the majestic Palace of Versailles, it offers a delightful blend of nature and culture, making it a worthwhile stop for cruise passengers.
+Le Pecq is a charming commune located just outside Paris, nestled along the banks of the Seine River.
+Known for its beautiful parks, scenic river views, and proximity to the historic city of Versailles, it offers a peaceful retreat with a touch of French elegance, making it a delightful stop for cruise passengers.

 Getting Around

-Cruise passengers can easily access the main attractions of Le Pecq by walking from the pier, as many sites are within a short distance.
-Alternatively, taxis and local buses are available for those looking to explore further afield.
+Passengers can easily walk from the cruise pier to the town center, as many attractions are within a short distance.
+Taxis and local buses are also available for those looking to venture further afield.

 Top Things to Do